zhuocheng2004/spargel/docs/graphics.md

 Apple's move towards a combined dynamic linker cache makes it increasingly more difficult to inspect the internals of various system frameworks.

+> The default `terminate:` implementation ends the process directly, never leaving the event loop.

 ## `MTLView`, `CAMetalLayer`, and `CADisplayLink`

 > `CADisplayLink`: A timer object that allows your app to synchronize its drawing to the refresh rate of the display.